 Sara Wyant is President of Agri-Pulse Communications, Inc., a communications firm with offices in Washington, D.C., and Camdenton, Missouri.
 As a veteran farm policy reporter, she is well recognized on Capitol Hill, as well as with farm and commodity associations across the country.

 Her newsletter and website, Agri-Pulse, includes the latest updates on farm policy, commodity and conservation programs, trade, food safety, rural development, and environmental and regulatory programs.

-In addition, Wyant publishes an early morning news summary, Daily Harvest, providing busy readers with a quick overview of the latest farm, food and rural policy news each weekday.
+In addition, Wyant publishes an early morning preview of top agricultural issues, Daybreak, and a news summary or major headlines, the Daily Harvest, providing busy readers with a quick overview of the latest farm, food and rural policy news each weekday.
 She frequently speaks at farm and commodity associations around the country.

-Wyant is an at-large representative on the 2014 National FFA Foundation Board of Trustees.
-She formerly served as chairwoman of the Farm Foundation’s board of trustees and as past president of the American Agricultural Editors’ Association.
+Wyant served as an at-large representative on the 2014 National FFA Foundation Board of Trustees.
+She formerly served as chairwoman of the Farm Foundation's board of trustees and as past president of the American Agricultural Editor's Association.

-Wyant gained first-hand knowledge of crop and livestock production while growing up on a farm near Marengo, Iowa, and is still involved with her family’s farming operation.
-She and husband Allan Johnson, parents of sons Jason and Jordan, also own the farm where her husband’s family originally established a homestead near Almont, N.D.
+Wyant gained first-hand knowledge of crop and livestock production while growing up on a farm near Marengo, Iowa.
+She and husband Allan Johnson, parents of sons Jason and Jordan, also own the farm where her husband's family originally established a homestead near Almont, N.D.